-Mr. Wegner currently serves St. Paul as the new Principal, and teacher for 6th grade religion and 7/8th grade science.
+Mr. Wegner currently serves St. Paul as the Principal and teacher for 6th grade religion and 7/8th grade science.
 He graduated with a B.A. from Concordia University Wisconsin with a Secondary Education Degree in Broad Field Social Science and Theology.
-He has served in several schools and congregations: teacher and Dean of Chapel at Luther North High School in Chicago, IL where he taught the theology classes and served as the Dean of Chapel for three years.
-He then moved on to teach 5th grade and was Athletic Director at St. Andrews Lutheran School in Park Ridge, IL.
-After a year at St. Andrews, he accepted a call to be the 7th grade teacher at Our Shepherd Lutheran School in Birmingham, MI.
-After a year at Our Shepherd, God challenged him with the opportunity to move back close to where he grew up AND the opportunity to teach with his brother on the same staff.
-So, he accepted the call to teach 8th grade at St. John’s Lutheran School in West Bend, WI where he served for 15 years.
-He graduated from the SLED program (School Leadership Development) within our synod to be trained in administration in June of 2015.
+He has served in several schools and congregations: teacher and Dean of Chapel at Luther North High School in Chicago, IL, teacher and Athletic Director at St. Andrews Lutheran in Park Ridge, IL, teacher at Our Shepherd Lutheran in Birmingham, MI, teacher at St. John Lutheran in West Bend, WI.
+He graduated from the SLED program (School Leadership Development) within the LCMS to be trained in administration in June of 2015.

 I am glad to be the principal at St. Paul and yet still have the chance each day to teach and be in the classroom.
 I LOVE the opportunity to share God’s word with the students and make it applicable for their daily lives.
 In science, I have the opportunity for students to explore and appreciate God’s awesome creation!
 My prayer is that each of our students at St. Paul will continually grow in their faith walk with their Lord and Savior each day.
 We at St. Paul are - "Educating for Life and Nurturing Faith for Eternity."
 Come and check us out!